grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPA_DBX_UNIFIED_PATH_INTEGRATION.md

 ## Summary

-GrapaDB2 must maintain the **seamless unified path navigation** that makes Grapa so powerful.
-The `$file()` function should work exactly as it does now, with the added benefit of GrapaDB2's enhanced features when available.
+GrapaDBX must maintain the **seamless unified path navigation** that makes Grapa so powerful.
+The `$file()` function should work exactly as it does now, with the added benefit of GrapaDBX's enhanced features when available.

 **Key Principles:**
 1. **Backward Compatibility**: Current code continues to work unchanged
-2. **Seamless Integration**: GrapaDB2 databases work just like current databases
+2. **Seamless Integration**: GrapaDBX databases work just like current databases
 3. **Enhanced Features**: New capabilities available when needed
 4. **Performance**: Better performance with same interface
 5. **Migration**: Gradual migration path from old to new format

-This ensures that GrapaDB2 enhances the unified path system rather than breaking it, maintaining one of Grapa's most powerful and unique features.
+This ensures that GrapaDBX enhances the unified path system rather than breaking it, maintaining one of Grapa's most powerful and unique features.